melchizedekdas/http-delta-client/README.md

 # http-delta-client
-client to implement parts response to improve caching
+client to implement delta response to improve caching